jraymondt/badgers-rift/src/content/blog/2024/in-flight-entertainment.md

 ---
 title: in-flight entertainment
-description: strap in kids, it is going to
+description: Strap in kids, it is going to—a wild ride through the absurdity of commercial culture and ad-fueled nonsense.
 pubDate: 2024-12-05
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: '/img/2024/time_vampires.png'
 tags:
-  - dog tags
+  - dog-tags
   - ads
   - TAFE
+  - capitalism
+  - chaos
+  - entertainment
 ---

 ## This is your in-flight recorder speaking